-Mod.
-Revised Submiss (December 2011) ion Core Strate gy Proposed Main Modification to Text/Policy No. Chapter/Section Policy/ Para.
-No. Page No. (deleted text has strikethrough, new text is underlined ) sympathetically with enhancing and developing links to strategic footpaths, cycle and horse riding routes. measures to improve connectivity and accessibility to and within the Churnet Valley by sustainable transport means.
+Mod. , Proposed Main Modification to Text/Policy Reasons No. Chapter/Section Policy/ Para.
+No. Page No. (deleted text has strikethrough , new text is underlined ) reasons buffering and connection of designated sites and actions to mitigate climate change. measures that support and integrate the heritage transport infrastructure of the valley, sympathetically with enhancing and developing links to strategic footpaths, cycle and horse riding routes. measures to improve connectivity and accessibility to and within the Churnet Valley by sustainable transport means.
 Any development should be of a scale and nature and of a high standard of design which conserves and enhances the heritage, landscape and biodiversity of the area and a high standard of design, demonstrate strong sustainable development and environmental management principles, and be sensitive to the heritage, landscape and biodiversity of the area.
 The consideration of landscape character will be paramount in all development proposals in order to protect and conserve locally distinctive qualities and sense of place and to maximize opportunities for restoring, strengthening and enhancing distinctive landscape features.
-Complementary and sensitive highway improvements tof access routes and/or measures to support other alternative means of access will be required to serve any developments which generate significant additional demand for travel.
+Complementary and sensitive highway improvements of access routes and/or measures to support other alternative means of access will be required to serve any developments which generate significant demand for travel.
 A Masterplan will be produced to define the detailed extent of the corridor Churnet Valley and guide the detailed planning and management of the corridor area.
-The Site Allocations DPD will allocate specific sites for development or redevelopment.
-Further development at Alton Towers shall be considered against guidance set out in a Supplementary Planning Document the Masterplan.
+The Site Allocations DPD will allocate specific sites for development at Alton Towers shall be considered against guidance set out in a Supplementary Planning Document the Masterplan.
 This may shall include, as appropriate, measures to improve the principal access routes to Alton Towers via the villages of Farley and Alton and the provision of a the Alton Denstone road link.
-MM45 8.
+M45 8.
 Core Policies 8.1.74 98 The Churnet Valley, running from Rudyard Lake and Tittesworth Water through Leek, Cheddleton, Froghall and Oakamoor to Alton, is an area of significant landscape, wildlife and heritage value with a number of existing well-established tourist and visitor attractions (see figure 14).
 The Churnet Valley Tourism Corridor is a major development and management initiative which can provide a strong focus for sustainable tourism and rural regeneration across the District and a significant sub-regional asset as well as complementing and easing pressures on the neighbouring Peak District National Park.
 The aim will be to focus To reflect the aims of the strategy for the Churnet Valley (para.
-7.46), the policy seeks to manage opportunities for further appropriate visitor accommodation and tourist facilities with an emphasis on increasing overnight stays with visitors staying for longer and throughout the year and on further developing the visitor experience of the Churnet Valley through the
+7.46), the policy seeks to manage opportunities for further appropriate To clarify the aims of the policy for the Churnet Valley.